ileshdarji/ileshdarji.com/content/posts/the-digital-identity-crisis.md

 A human-first protocol for the internet.
 Built with privacy, dignity, and security in mind.

+As someone who’s spent years testing and automating systems, I’ve always cared about one thing: **truth**.
+Does the system do what it says it does?
+Is it trustworthy?

+But now, I’m shifting that lens toward something bigger — **what it means to be real in a digital world.**
+It’s not just about catching bugs anymore.
+It’s about **designing trust** from the ground up.

 ---

 ## 🧭 Why This Matters